ethereum/consensus-specs/specs/bellatrix/p2p-interface.md

 All topics remain stable except the beacon block topic which is updated with the modified type.

 The specification around the creation, validation, and dissemination of messages has not changed from the Phase 0 and Altair documents unless explicitly noted here.

-Starting at Bellatrix upgrade, `GOSSIP_MAX_SIZE` has increased from 1Mib to 10Mib.

-Starting at Bellatrix upgrade, each gossipsub [message](https://github.com/libp2p/go-libp2p-pubsub/blob/master/pb/rpc.proto#L17-L24) has a maximum size of `GOSSIP_MAX_SIZE`.
-Clients MUST reject (fail validation) messages that are over this size limit.
-Likewise, clients MUST NOT emit or propagate messages larger than this limit.

 The derivation of the `message-id` remains stable.